melowntech/workshop/tutorials/geojson.rst

       </body>
     </html>

-Now that we've prepared our html structure we can add some javascript code to make browser run.
+Now that we've prepared our HTML structure we can add some JavaScript code to make the browser run.

 .. code:: javascript